caiyuqing/Open-DPSM/v4/Readme.md

 - Free parameters found by the model and the model performance for each participant will be saved as two columns (first column: names; second column: values) in a .csv file named *"[subjectName]_parameters.csv"* in "csv results" folder under "Output" folder(Only when eye-tracking data is available)

 - Observed pupil size and predicted pupil size will be saved as a .csv file named *"[subjectName]_modelPrediction.csv"*.
-Predicted pupil size (z-standardized) will be provided with three columns, one for the combined prediction with both luminance and contrast change, one for prediction with luminance change only, and one for prediction with contrast change only.
+The residue (Actual pupil size - Predicted pupil size) is also provided as a third column.

 ### Interactive plot